Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 53. ### Question53
-At Sprint Planning, the Scrum Team has NO clear standard to meet for releasable software.
+At Sprint Planning, the Scrum Team has NO clear standard to meet for releasable Software.
 What should the Scrum Team do?

 - [ ] Ask the Product Owner to specify a Definition of Done.
 - [ ] Create a unique completion checklist for each item in the Sprint.